ghik/kubernetes-the-harder-way/docs/08_Simplifying_Network_Setup_with_Cilium.md

 ## Cleaning up

 Cilium implements Kubernetes overlay network with IP encapsulation between nodes, and with eBPF programs instead of `iptables`.
-This means that some previous tinkering is no longer necessary.
+This means that some previously used tricks are no longer necessary.
 Namely:

 * We can delete [routes](06_Spinning_up_Worker_Nodes.md#routing-pod-traffic-via-the-host-machine)
   to pod subnets from the host machine